Types Of Diagnostic Audiology Testing

 Acoustic Reflexes

-Your ear has one tiny muscle (stapadial muscle) that contracts to loud sounds.
+Your ear has one tiny muscle (stapedial muscle) that contracts to loud sounds.
 This test allows us to assess parts of the central nervous system .
-This part of the test may be done on anyone who complains of tinnitus, dizziness and balance issues, or complaints suggest a central processing disorder.
+This part of the test may be done on anyone who complains of tinnitus, dizziness and balance issues, or where complaints suggest a central processing disorder.

 Distortion Product Otoacoustic Emissions